-When approached by Lithuanian journalist about the website misleading consumers, Slušnys responded:
+When approached by a Lithuanian journalist about the website misleading consumers, Slušnys responded:

 "Sirio HRO and Business Consultancy FZE respects LR and EU law, cares about its customers and operates without violating Ras Al Khaimah (UAE) and United Arab Emirates laws."

-– Well, I think not violating the laws of Ras Al Khaimah (UAE) wasn't much condolence to the mislead Lithuanian customers.
+– Well, I think not violating the laws of Ras Al Khaimah (UAE) wasn't much condolence to the misled Lithuanian customers.